Autism and Wandering

-Back then, Carter had no idea that Mickey, now 19 and diagnosed with an autism spectrum disorder (ASD), was demonstrating a behavior common among those on the spectrum, who have an impaired sense of danger.
-Called wandering or elopement — aka bolting — it is terrifying to parents and other caregivers at best, tragic at worst.
-Spurred by the increasingly frequent stories of lost children being found dead, often drowned in ponds and creeks close to their homes, the autism community has made wandering an urgent priority.
+Back then, Carter had no idea that Mickey, diagnosed with an autism spectrum disorder (ASD), was demonstrating a behavior common among those on the spectrum, who have an impaired sense of danger.
+Called wandering or elopement — aka bolting — it is terrifying to parents and other caregivers.
+And it can be tragic, with lost children being found dead, drowned in ponds and creeks close to their homes.

 Data on wandering

-According to the responses from more than 800 parents, roughly 50 percent of children between the ages of 4 and 10 with an ASD wander at some point, four times more than their unaffected siblings.
+In a 2011 study on wandering that elicited responses from more than 800 parents, roughly 50 percent of children between the ages of 4 and 10 with an ASD were said to have wandered at some point — four times more than their unaffected siblings.
 The behavior peaks at 4, but almost 30 percent of kids with an ASD between the ages of 7 and 10 are still eloping, eight times more than their unaffected brothers and sisters.

 Nearly half of the respondents said a child had been missing long enough to cause significant safety concerns, with 32 percent calling the police.
 Two out of three reported their wandering child had a “close call” with a traffic injury, while almost a third said their child had a “close call” with drowning.
 Another alarming statistic: 35 percent of families with wanderers reported their child is “never” or “rarely” able to communicate their name, address or phone number, either verbally or by writing or typing.

 But extremely verbal “high functioning” children are a flight risk, too, because they may also have accompanying diagnoses such as language processing issues or anxiety, which can make it difficult for them to convey personal information in an understandable, appropriate way to first responders and others who might help them.
 Or they may just be so fixated on whatever’s interesting them, they don’t answer to their name.

-So why do ASD children wander?
-While researchers still aren’t sure, parents ranked these as their child’s top five possible motivations:
+While researchers still aren’t sure why kids on the spectrum wander, parents ranked these as their child’s top five possible motivations:

 1. They simply enjoy running and exploring (54 percent)